How to create a project on My DataLake Services

 Wait until your request receives approval from the Acceptance Board.

 If you want to edit the entries, you can do that right away.
-When you are done editing, click on Edit request to fix the new values.
+When you are done editing, click on Save to store the new values.

 How to delete the request